-There are six classes currently available to aspiring Fatemakers, and whether you wish to be a tenacious frost-infused Brr-Zerker, or a Spellshot that bombards enemies with spells from afar, Tiny Tina’s Wonderlands has a class for just about anyone.
+There are six classes currently available to aspiring Fatemakers.
+Whether you wish to be a tenacious frost-infused Brr-Zerker or a Spellshot that bombards enemies with spells from afar, Tiny Tina’s Wonderlands has a class for just about anyone.

-One of the coolest aspects of Tiny Tina’s Wonderlands is that each class is utterly unique in its play style and have vastly diverging progression paths for the player to tinker or tweak.
-However, with this variety also comes some disparity, and there are a few classes that have been made a cut above the rest.
+One of the most remarkable aspects of Tiny Tina’s Wonderlands is that each class is utterly unique in its play style and has vastly diverging progression paths for the player to tinker or tweak.
+However, with this variety comes some disparity, and a few classes have been made a cut above the rest.

-This does not mean that any of the classes are objectively bad, rather our testing has proven that with the right equipment, all classes are viable to be used in endgame.
+This does not mean that any of the classes are objectively wrong.
+Instead, our testing has proven that with the right equipment, all classes are viable to be used in the endgame.

-With that being said it’s only natural for players to want to figure out what the best class in the game is, and our tier list was specifically made to answer just that burning question.
+That said, it’s only natural for players to want to figure out the best class in the game, and our tier list was explicitly made to answer just that burning question.

 The Best classes in Tiny Tina’s Wonderlands are as follows: